#Introduction

-In this tutorial, How to install Ansible by using Virtualenv.
-You can test and deploy multiple Ansible versions with Virtualenv.
+In this tutorial, How to install Ansible by using virtualenv.
+You can test and deploy multiple Ansible versions with virtualenv.

 My lab